As always, thank you for supporting The Cutting Room Floor on Patreon!

 Sonic in Special Stages

-Mighty's normal level sprites weren't the only part of Chaotix that were just hastily edited from Sonic's.
-Two frames of Mighty's jumping animation in the Special Stages are just edited versions of Sonic's Special Stage jumping sprites from Sonic the Hedgehog CD, with some of the pixels on the edges shaved off since Mighty's ball is smaller than the others'.
-Sonic's quills are still present in one of the frames, and his eyes can be seen in the other.
+Mighty's jumping sprites in the Special Stages are edited versions of Sonic's Special Stage jumping sprites from Sonic the Hedgehog CD, with some of the pixels on the edges shaved off since Mighty's ball is smaller than the others'.
+Interestingly, there are some leftovers: Sonic's quills are still present in the second frame, and his eyes can be seen in the third.

-That's not all, though.
-Knuckles' jumping sprites in the Special Stages are exactly the same as Sonic's Sonic CD Special Stage jumping sprites, with the only differences being the removal of the ears and coloring his flesh yellow and fur red.
+More fascinating is that Knuckles' jumping sprites in the Special Stages are almost exactly the same as Sonic's Sonic CD Special Stage jumping sprites, with the only differences being the color palette and the removal of his ears.
+It even keeps errors from Sonic CD: the middle frame for Sonic has two erroneous pixels which are marked as transparent instead of grey/white, something carried through to Chaotix.

 "Unused" Sound Test Button Functions